freenas/freenas-docs/userguide/install.rst

 :menuselection:`System --> Update`.

 The connection is lost temporarily when the update is complete.
-It will return after the %brand% system reboots into the new version of the operating system.
-The %brand% system will normally receive the same IP address from the DHCP server.
-Refresh the browser after a moment to see if the system can be accessed.
+It returns after the %brand% system reboots into the new version of the operating system.
+The %brand% system normally receives the same IP address from the DHCP server.
+Refresh the browser after a moment to see if the system is accessible.

 .. _If Something Goes Wrong: